ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/setup-deployment-guides/installation/digitalocean-one-click.md

 In the DigitalOcean one-click application a service user is used in which it's home directory is located at `/srv/strapi`.
 Likewise the actual Strapi application is located within this home directory at `/srv/strapi/strapi-development`.

 Please note that with this application it is initially created and ran in the `development` environment to allow for creating models. **You should not use this directly in production**, it is recommended that you configure a private git repository to commit changes into and create a new application directory within the service user's home (Example: `/srv/strapi/strapi-production`).
-To run the new `production` or `staging` environments you can refer to the [PM2 Documentation](https://pm2.keymetrics.io/docs/usage/quick-start/#managing-processes).
+To run the new `production` or `staging` environments you can refer to the [PM2 文档](https://pm2.keymetrics.io/docs/usage/quick-start/#managing-processes).

-## Using the Service Account
+## 使用 Service Account

 By default the Strapi application will be running under a "service account", this is an account that is extremely limited into what it can do and access.
 The purpose of using a service account is to help protect your system from security threats.